whoamaiii/lovetimer/README.md

 ## Testing

--   Run all tests using Jest:
+-   Run all tests using Jest (after running `npm install` and `bash setup.sh` if they haven't been executed automatically):
     ```bash
     npm run test
     ```